 Generative AI offers exciting potential for SOX compliance

-Why it matters: Automation and technology enablement, resourcing models that include outsourcing options and centers of excellence, and greater use of standardized controls across multiple locations and complex organizations are foundational elements of a “next generation” SOX compliance program.
+Why it matters: Automation and technology enablement, resourcing models that include outsourcing options and centers of excellence, and greater use of standardised controls across multiple locations and complex organisations are foundational elements of a “next generation” SOX compliance programme.

-- Similar to leading internal audit functions that deliver value and demonstrate relevance, next-generation SOX compliance programs need to embrace such tools and approaches in the face of unrelenting business changes.
+- Similar to leading internal audit functions that deliver value and demonstrate relevance, next-generation SOX compliance programmes need to embrace such tools and approaches in the face of unrelenting business changes.

 - While there are no shortcuts on the journey to more efficient and effective SOX compliance, there are a host of innovative ways to structure, equip and manage SOX compliance teams.